LLNL/llnl.github.io/pages/about/faq.md

     * Start with our [list](https://github.com/LLNL/llnl.github.io/blob/main/pages/explore/README.md) of recommended, standardized topics.

     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
 Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).

-    * If your repo is part of the [RADIUSS project](https://software.llnl.gov/radiuss/projects/), be sure to add it to that repo's [`contributor-ci.yaml` file](https://github.com/LLNL/radiuss/blob/main/contributor-ci.yaml).

 2. Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
 Feel free to tag this handle on your own tweet, or submit a request to [open-source@llnl.gov](mailto:open-source@llnl.gov) so we can tweet on your behalf.